St Mary's Church, Moseley: History

 Despite a Parish Meeting in 1878 resolving that nothing be done in the way of altering the Parish Church, it became clear that an enlarged space was required even with the Temporary Church and the building of St Agnes.
 J. A. Chatwin produced plans to expand on the north side with the creation of a new North aisle and arcade of six columns.
 The contract was given to the builders, Sapcotes, at a total cost in the region of £1700 and, to their credit, not a single service was lost during the building work.
 It was consecrated in May 1885 and provided an additional 326 sittings of which 150 were free.

 In 1887, the larger organ chamber was built and a new organ installed at a cost of £750.
 It was built by Henry Jones and Son of London for the National Art Treasures Exhibition at Folkestone in 1886.
 It is enclosed in a handsome carved case of solid oak, and was the inspiration of the parish organist Frederick H Bell to commemorate Queen Victoria's 50th Jubilee.
 This organ is still in use today.
-Chris Kearl has written a detailed history.